thisispivi/Deep-Learning-Supermarket/FINETUNING.md

 So we add again a fully connected layer with the right number of classes and some parameters tuned.
 We also add the softmax layer and the output layer at the end.

+With fine tuning it is also possible to change the weights of the first layers, but we decided to leave them unchanged

 ![AlexNet_Fine_Tuning](img/fine/Alex.png)

 # How the script works